Dear MendMeShop,

 Often damage to your posterior tibial nerve in one location affects the overall functioning of your nerve, so you are more at risk of suffering from compression in other areas along the nerve.

-The nerve sends signals along its length and also carries its own nutrients, which is necessary for optimal function.
-Nutrients move along the entire length of your nerve via axoplasms (jelly-like material that fills the cells of the axons).
+The nerve sends signals along its length and also carries its own nutrients, which are necessary for optimal function.
+Nutrients move along the entire length of your nerve via axoplasms (jelly-like material that fills the axons).
 If the flow of these nutrients is blocked, your nerve tissue further from the area of compression does not receive the essential nutrients to fight off injuries, and damage, pain and inflammation will get worse.

 Similar conditions and other names for tarsal tunnel syndrome include: tarsal tunnel neuropathy, entrapment neuropathy of the tibial nerve, posterior tibial neuropathy, compression of the tibial nerve, and posterior tibial neuralgia.
 Tarsal tunnel syndrome (TTS) is similar to carpal tunnel syndrome, which occurs in your wrist, however it is far less common.